 Close your eyes and picture the quintessential summer moment.

 Maybe you imagined backpacking through a tropical rainforest, sweat streaming down your back and the trills of exotic birds in your ears; maybe you envisioned humid evenings in your family’s backyard, touch football games in full swing and air filling with the smell of barbecue; maybe your mind brought you to the sky-high office that houses your dream internship, or the halls of a local university where you are expanding your mind on your own schedule.
 Summer is many things to many people, and for those of us still in school, it’s often a strange and confusing liminal space separating us from the measured routine of college and the people we love back at Vassar.
 We at The Brewer’s Table have scattered far and wide this summer, but we can all agree on one quintessential summer moment: curling up with a great read.
-This week, Table Writer Talya Phelps shares her must-read articles for the first week of July.
+This week, Table Writer Jessica Moss shares her must-read articles for the last week of June.
 We hope you’ll give them a try and share in this moment with us.

 Musings by the author